The Ultimate Digestive Enzymes Guide

 - Lactase: Lactose sugar from dairy

-Keep in mind that diet, stress or inflammation are often at the root of enzyme deficiencies, and supplementation might not always be the best answer to healthy digestion and overall health and wellness.
+Diet, stress, or inflammation are often at the root of enzyme deficiencies, and supplementation might not always be the best answer to healthy digestion and overall health and wellness.

 “The biggest factor that affects poor digestion is going to be eating too fast, eating too big of a meal and being stressed out while you do it,” says Gerstmar.
 “You’re setting yourself up for poor digestion.”

-Of course, digestive enzymes are just one piece of the much larger digestion puzzle.
 Read on to learn more about how—and why—to improve your gut health.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!